brendanSapience/UC4-Automic-REST-API/README.md

      - The authentication token can be either passed in every call as a URL parameter ("token=") or passed as a request header parameter (as 'token').
      - IF the Auth token is specified in the request header 'token' url parameter becomes unnecessary.
      - Tokens are non-persistent (they are not kept if the Server shuts down as they are tied to individual connection objects).
-     - Tokens expire after a certain configurable period (should be in a config file somewhere).
+     - Tokens expire after a certain configurable period (is configured in the ConnectionConfig.json file).
      - Ideally the server should be able to return XML responses as well as JSON (JSON only for now) depending on the header content of the request.
      - Tokens are uniquely & randomly generated and do not encode any specific information.
      - There are "helpers" url parameters that can be used to retrieve more info on certain calls.
      - There needs to be a "commit" mechanism to prevent accidental changes in objects (not implemented yet).
      - Every api category is versionned: this is to facilitate backwards compatibility in the future
+     - Update mechanisms will most likely leverage POST calls (with a JSON structure provided in the body)
      - Filters are designed in a specific way and provided as a url parameter called filters: filters=[FilterName:FilterValue]
      		=> the FilterNames available obviously depend on the Object & Action you are working with